How much does a shipping container pool cost?

 DIY container pool vs. professional

-You can find used shipping containers for $2,000 to $7,000+.
+Shipping containers cost $1,700 to $8,200+ and are available for order through many online dealers.
 However, a lot more goes into making a container pool than just the container.
 Manufacturers make major modifications to create a smooth, watertight interior, add details like steps, ledges, and lighting, and connect the plumbing and electrical components.

 While it's possible to install a container pool yourself if you have the necessary equipment and skills, hiring experienced professionals ensures the job is done correctly, safely, follows all state and local regulations, and will last a decade or more.